GwenKuo/GwenKuo/README.md

 - 👋 Hi, I’m @GwenKuo
-- 👀 I’m an experienced administrator, media coordinator, and equity-minded teacher with digital marketing and communication skills for UX learner-centric services.
+- 👀 I’m an experienced digital arts researcher, administrator, media coordinator, and equity-minded teacher with digital marketing and communication skills for UX learner-centric services.
-- 🌱 I’m currently upgrading my Digital Marketing skills
+- 🌱 I’m currently upgrading my digital skills
 - 💞️ I’m looking to collaborate on Big Techs
 - 📫 You can reach me https://www.linkedin.com/in/gwenkkuo/